Battle Unit Zeoth

 Battle Unit Zeoth (バトルユニットゼオス) is a scrolling shooter video game developed by Jaleco for the Nintendo Game Boy in 1990 which saw a release in North America and Europe one year later in 1991.

 Story

 Battle Unit Zeoth takes place in the future where mankind is invaded by a race of alien robots known as the Grein.
-Forty-two years ago, the humans of Earth united to drive out the first invasion of the Grein aliens in a fierce and costly war.
-However, as the Grein retreated, they left behind a secret underground base filled with self-replicating Grein machines.
+Forty-two years ago, the humans of Earth united to drive out the first invasion of the Grein aliens in a fierce and costly war, but as the Grein retreated, they left behind a secret underground base filled with self-replicating Grein machines.

 Ten years after the Earth's victory, the secret Grein base opened and a new attack force decimated the city of New Age.
 To retaliate, Earth's military has deployed a mecha known as Battle Unit Zeoth, specializing in alien combat.
 It is the Zeoth's assignment to stop the attack force, go into the Grein secret base, and destroy the mechanical occupants before a new invasion force arrives.